Edward Albert Ostermann

 Edward Albert Ostermann (November 23, 1882 – May 18, 1969) was a United States Marine Corps major general who received the Medal of Honor for his actions during the U.S. occupation of Haiti.

-Osterman began his military career in the United States Army in 1899, was commissioned an officer in the U.S. Marine Corps in 1907, and retired as a major general in 1943.
+Ostermann began his military career in the United States Army in 1899, was commissioned an officer in the U.S. Marine Corps in 1907, and retired as a major general in 1943.

 Early life and Army service

 Ostermann was born in Columbus, Ohio, on November 23, 1882.
 He attended the public schools of Milo, Columbus, and Dayton, Ohio.
 After attending Ohio Northern University at Ada for two and a half years, he enlisted in the U.S. Army on October 21, 1899, and served as a musician.
 Discharged as chief trumpeter at the expiration of a three-year enlistment, he remained a civilian for about one and a half years and then reenlisted in the Army on April 28, 1904.
 He was honorably discharged by purchase on November 12, 1905, as a chief trumpeter with the First Band, Artillery Corps.